GuduleLapointe/w4os/readme.txt

 - WooCommerce Subscriptions integration for user-owned Regions or other pay-for services

 == Frequently Asked Questions ==

+= Do I need to run the website on the same server? = No, if your web server has access to your OpenSimulator database.

 = How to create avatar models =